- Academic Affairs

 - Students, faculty, and staff who are assigned to parking garages will be issued permits valid for their specific garage.
 Garage and assigned lot parkers should contact the Parking Office if they are unable to find a parking space in their assigned garage or lot.
 If a garage parker is unable to find a parking space in the assigned facility, the garage attendant will, if possible, direct the parker to an alternate facility where space is available.
 When an attendant becomes aware that a garage is full, incoming traffic will, when possible, be diverted to alternate facilities until spaces become available.
 Parkers diverted to alternate facilities by PTS are not subject to parking violations associated with parking in unassigned garages.

 - Persons who are registered to park as daily parkers are provided parking spaces on a first-come, first-served basis.
 Possession of a daily parking permit does not guarantee a parking space.
 If a parking space is unavailable in your assigned garage, a holder of a daily parking lot permit must seek on-street or commercial parking lot space.
 Daily parkers cannot use other University parking if they are unable to find space.
-If you park in any other garage besides your assigned garage prior to 4 p.m. on weekdays, you will be considered a visitor and will pay visitor rates.
+If you park in any other garage besides your assigned garage before 4 p.m. on weekdays, you will be considered a visitor and will pay visitor rates.

 Section III – Rules and Regulations for Parking